dusk-network/dusk-zerocaf/README.md

       - [x] implement Subtraction.
       - [x] Implement Inner_Multiplication.
       - [x] Implement Inner_Squaring.
-      - [ ] Implement Montgomery_reduction.
+      - [x] Implement Montgomery_reduction.
 (BigUint implementation done on tools/src/main.rs to test it and get an idea.)
         - [ ] Implement Montgomery_Muliplication.
         - [ ] Implement Montgomery_Squaring.
 - [ ] Create Conversions from Montgomery points to Weierstrass ones.
 (Not clear if necessary yet.)

 # Encoding / Decoding tools and examples.
-In order to work with our points along the curve, or any non trivial computuaions, for example those with tough notations - there has been a set of tools and examples has been created to make facilitiate the Encoding/Decoding processes.
-Thye can be found at: `tools/src/main.rs`
+In order to work with our points along the curve, or any non trivial computuaions, for example those with tough notations - there has been a set of tools and examples which have been created to make facilitate the Encoding/Decoding processes.
+These can be found at: `tools/src/main.rs`

 **Examples**
 ```rust